Tstsog/my-coupled-cluster-codes/README.md

 ## Implementation details and running

-You may download and run them.
+You may download and run them along with an appropiate the two-electron inetgral (TEI) data file.

 ## Copyright / License